Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Introduction

 The rest of this paper is organized as follows.
-In Sec.\ \ref{sec2}, we present the theoretical formalism for the calculation of the optical conductivity based on the simplest nearest-neighboring Hamiltonian.
+In Sec.\ \ref{sec2}, we present a continuum model Hamiltonian for low-energy subbands based on the ${\bf k}\cdot {\bf p}$ method.
+These energy bands are displayed within a small cubic region.
+We also present the theoretical formalism for calculating the optical conductivity based on this simple Hamiltonian.
 This model involves an adjustable parameter $\alpha$ associated with a nodal circle which may shrink to a point when $\alpha=0$.
-Here, we have managed to derive a conveniently simple analytical expression for the frequency-dependent conductivity for arbitrary chemical potential, making this a convenient result for experimentalists.
-In Sec. \ \ref{sec3}, we present numerical results demonstrating the anisotroppy of the system, the $\alpha$-dependence and charging pertaining to the biasing of the NLSM sample.
+Here, we have managed to derive a conveniently simple semi-analytical expression for the frequency-dependent conductivity for arbitrary chemical potential, making this a convenient result for experimentalists to explore further.
+In Sec. \ \ref{sec3}, we present numerical results demonstrating the anisotropy of the system, the $\alpha$-dependence and charging pertaining to the biasing of the NLSM sample.
 In Sec.\ \ \ref{sec4}, we present and discuss our numerical results for the density-of-states.
 Acknowledging that the Hamiltonian in Sec.\ \ref{sec2} is not fully representative of the band structure properties of a specific NLSM but only captures some essential properties of this class of materials, we present another model Hamiltonian in Sec.\ \ref{sec5}.
 We discovered that both models have similar behaviors for their optical conductivities and so may be employed to make some important predictions about the optical properties of NLSMs.
-Section\ \ref{sec6} is devoted to a summary of our results.
+We present in Sec. \ \ref{sec6} numerical results for the heat capacity of a NLSM in thermal equilibrium.
+The formalism is rather straightforward and makes use of the grand potential.
+Section \ \ref{sec7} is devoted to a summary of our results.
+Some of the algebraic calculations are presented in appendices.